-Georgian architecture represents the pinnacle of English classical building, an elegant and orderly style that dominated Britain and its colonies throughout the 18th century.
-Named for the four King Georges who reigned from 1714 to 1830, this architectural tradition established principles of proportion and decoration that continue to influence residential design today.
+Georgian architecture has gotten complicated with all the modern “Georgian-inspired” builder homes and Pinterest boards flying around, so let me set the record straight on what the real thing actually looks like.
+True Georgian architecture represents the pinnacle of English classical building — an elegant, orderly style that dominated Britain and its colonies throughout the 18th century.
+Named for the four King Georges who reigned from 1714 to 1830, this architectural tradition established principles of proportion and decoration that continue to shape residential design today.
+And honestly, once you understand why it works, you start seeing its DNA everywhere.

 The Classical Foundation

-Georgian architecture drew its inspiration from the classical world, filtered through the Renaissance interpretations of Italian architect Andrea Palladio.
-English architects like Inigo Jones and later Christopher Wren had introduced Palladian ideas to Britain in the 17th century, but it was during the Georgian period that these principles became universally adopted.
+Georgian architecture drew its inspiration from the classical world, but not directly from ancient Greek and Roman ruins.
+It came filtered through the Renaissance interpretations of Italian architect Andrea Palladio, whose writings on classical proportion and temple forms became something like a bible for English builders.
+English architects like Inigo Jones, and later Christopher Wren, had already introduced Palladian ideas to Britain in the 17th century, but it was during the Georgian period that these principles went from niche interest to universal standard.

-The core of Georgian design rests on mathematical proportion.
-Architects studied the classical orders—Doric, Ionic, and Corinthian—and applied their proportional systems to every element of building design.
-A Georgian facade follows precise ratios: the width of windows relates mathematically to their height, the spacing between windows follows calculated intervals, and the overall proportions of the building conform to harmonic relationships.
+At its core, Georgian design rests on mathematical proportion — and I mean that literally.
+Architects studied the classical orders (Doric, Ionic, and Corinthian) and applied their proportional systems to every element of building design.
+A Georgian facade follows precise ratios: the width of windows relates mathematically to their height, window spacing follows calculated intervals, and the overall proportions of the building conform to harmonic relationships.
+It’s architecture as math, basically, and it produces buildings that feel inherently “right” even if you can’t articulate exactly why.

 Exterior Characteristics